p2panda/zoo-adventures/README.md

 # zoo-adventures

 Play with the other animals in the zoo.
+There is no real winner, but you get some extra attention in the zoo when finishing a complete line!
+You can make one move, then you have to wait for someone else to go ahead before you can make another one.

 <img src="https://raw.githubusercontent.com/p2panda/zoo-adventures/main/screenshot.png" width="350" />

 This is a React component you can embed in your website.
 It will connect to a [p2panda](https://github.com/p2panda/handbook) node and allow you to collaboratively play the game in the p2panda network.

+The game is an experimental demo of [p2panda](https://github.com/p2panda/handbook) showing how you can build collaborative applications with custom schemas on the network.
+You can play with it on our [website](https://p2panda.org)!

 ## Installation